AFLplusplus/AFLplusplus/docs/FAQ.md

      If PCGUARD is used, then you need to follow this guide (needs llvm 12+!):
      [http://clang.llvm.org/docs/SanitizerCoverage.html#partially-disabling-instrumentation](http://clang.llvm.org/docs/SanitizerCoverage.html#partially-disabling-instrumentation)

+     Only deny those functions from instrumentation that provide no value for coverage - that is if it does not process any fuzz data directly or indirectly (e.g. hash maps, thread management etc.).
+     If however a function directly or indirectly handles fuzz data then you should not put the function in a deny instrumentation list and rather live with the instability it comes with.

   4. Fourth step: recompile the target

      Recompile, fuzz it, be happy :)

+     This link explains this process for [Fuzzbench](https://github.com/google/fuzzbench/issues/677)